 K9HS Leaderboard Image for blog posts

 The art of thinking is being lost in our busy world as we often make work decisions reactively, hoping they lead to good results.
+With the advent of AI, even less thinking and creative time is independent of technology and coding, so even more important to protect.

 Practice of Regular Thinking Time